 Learning as the Gateway to Lasting Change

 But how exactly does learning drive change and sustainable growth?
 The key lies in the ability to respond to changing conditions and evolve in response to new challenges.
-It’s not enough for businesses to simply react to market trends; they must anticipate them and have the capabilities to pivot when necessary.
+It’s not enough for a business to simply wait for disfunction to happen; variance must be viewed as a constant threat.
 In this sense, learning isn’t just about gaining new skills.
-It’s about developing the collective mindset and processes that allow for continuous adaptation and improvement.
+It’s about developing a watchful, proactive mindset attuned to the reality of outside and inside threats and constraints.

 - Believe in People and Create Clear Learning Zones